avatariamfoundation-afk/neurogrid-medintel/docs/INTEGRATION_GUIDE.md

 This guide defines the only supported integration path.

+---

-Any deviation breaks determinism, trust, or safety and is therefore considered invalid by design.
+## Any deviation breaks determinism, trust, or safety
+and is therefore considered invalid by design.

-End of Document